lbl-srg/obc/specification/source/draftTaggingConcept.rst

 #.
 CustomEnumeration [mg or similar]

-Discussion points [optional read, this is was mostly to help me out with the above schema]
+Discussion points [optional read, this was mostly to help me out with the above schema]
 ----------------------
 #.
 Should we have standardized unique identifiers for each block in CDL?
 To develop the schema below, I've used the following